ykmiura/ykmiura.github.io/_pages/about.md

 page_cover: '/images/01.jpg'
 ---

 Dr. Yuki Miura is an accomplished neuroscientist specializing in human neural circuit development, stem cell biology, and the modeling of neuropsychiatric disorders.
-Her pioneering work utilizes advanced stem cell-based brain organoid and assembloid technologies to investigate the mechanisms underlying neural circuit assembly and their dysfunction in diseases such as autism spectrum disorders, schizophrenia, and Tourette syndrome.
+His pioneering work utilizes advanced stem cell-based brain organoid and assembloid technologies to investigate the mechanisms underlying neural circuit assembly and their dysfunction in diseases such as autism spectrum disorders, schizophrenia, and Tourette syndrome.

 Education and Training

-Dr. Miura received her Ph.D. in Human Biology from the University of Tsukuba, Japan, where she studied the biochemical and physiological roles of the small G protein Arf6 and its regulator ACAP3 in neuronal development.
-Her groundbreaking doctoral research elucidated the molecular mechanisms of neurite morphogenesis and cortical neuron migration, contributing significantly to our understanding of central nervous system development.
+Dr. Miura received his Ph.D. in Human Biology from the University of Tsukuba, Japan, where he studied the biochemical and physiological roles of the small G protein Arf6 and its regulator ACAP3 in neuronal development.
+His doctoral research elucidated the molecular mechanisms of neurite morphogenesis and cortical neuron migration, contributing significantly to our understanding of central nervous system development.
-Following her Ph.D., Dr. Miura joined Stanford University as a postdoctoral fellow under the mentorship of Dr. Sergiu P. Pașca.
-During this time, she developed novel human stem cell-derived models, including cortical and striatal organoids, and integrated these into assembloids to study long-range neural circuit connections.
+Following his Ph.D., Dr. Miura joined Stanford University as a postdoctoral fellow under the mentorship of Dr. Sergiu P. Pașca.
+During this time, he developed novel human stem cell-derived models, including cortical and striatal organoids, and integrated these into assembloids to study long-range neural circuit connections.
 These models have been instrumental in identifying cellular and circuit-level phenotypes in patient-derived cells.

 Research Contributions